Marshall Holman: 1980s

 After going without a title in the 1980 season, Holman roared back with three titles in 1981, including his second major at the BPAA U.S. Open where he defeated friend and doubles partner Mark Roth in the final match.
 One of the reasons Holman did not win any titles in 1980 was an incident at a tournament that June, when he kicked (and broke) the foul light on his lane out of frustration with his game, netting him a $2500 fine and a 10-tournament suspension.
 Before the decade was out, Holman would win his second U.S. Open (1985) and second Firestone Tournament of Champions (1986).
 He and partner Mark Roth won their third PBA Doubles title in 1984.
 So dominant were the pair in doubles tournaments, the PBA has hosted an annual event since 2015 called the Roth-Holman Doubles Championship.

 Marshall was named PBA Player of the Year in 1987, despite not winning a title.
 However, he did lead the 1987 Tour in average and a few other statistical categories.
+This would turn out to be the only year a player without a title won Player of the Year.
+A PBA rule change now requires at least one title for a player to be put on the PoY ballot in a given season.